A remark on Getzler's semi-classical approximation: Abstract

 \section{Abstract}

-Ezra Getzler notes in the proof of the main theorem of \cite{semiclassical} that ''A proof of the theorem could no doubt be given using [a combinatorial interpretation in terms of a sum over necklaces]; however, we prefer to derive it directly from Theorem 2.2''.
+Ezra Getzler notes in the proof of the main theorem of ``The semiclassical approximation for modular operads'' that ''A proof of the theorem could no doubt be given using [a combinatorial interpretation in terms of a sum over necklaces]; however, we prefer to derive it directly from Theorem 2.2''.
 In this note we give such a direct combinatorial proof using wreath product symmetric functions.

-\textbf{Conventions.} We assume throughout this note that $\E$ is a symmetric monoidal category with finite colimits which is additive over a field of characteristic zero.
-The final assumption allows us to identify $\sym$-modules in $\E$ with symmetric functions, i.e.

-where $\Lambda$ is the ring of symmetric functions graded by degree, and $\widehat \otimes$ is the completed tensor product.
-Hence we shall sometimes tacitly identify symmetric functions and $\sym_n$-representations.